MohaOnline/container-starter-kit/README.md

 ## Localhost

-Localhost services definations are put under _compose folder, they base on docker-compose tools, and could be used in localhost environment.
+Localhost services definations are under _compose folder, they base on docker-compose tools, and could be used in localhost environment.

-Under root folder run:
+Under Root/Cloned folder run:

 ``` bash
 docker-compose -f "_compose/docker-compose.yml" up -d